Aegis Education Alliance Alabama

 Who oversees Non-public school compliance in Alabama?

-There is no state or local official tasked with monitoring non-public school compliance.
+There is no state or local official in a paid or volunteer position tasked with monitoring non-public school compliance.
 This autonomy means there is no legal framework exists to hold non-public school education programs including homeschoolers accountable to any regulations including that of public-school standards, such as attendance requirements or curriculum approval.
-Truancy officers, for example, cannot enforce public school attendance laws on non-public schools.

 Important note on withdrawing from public school: